Email Security

 Mimecast is continually evolving the protection we provide to our customers.
 Given QR code attacks are very likely to continue, it is important to note that Mimecast already provides protection against quishing attacks in a variety of ways.
 Mimecast’s antivirus scanning looks for QR codes that lead to bitcoin wallets, helping prevent quishing attacks.

-Mimecast products now have the ability to conduct deep scanning of URLs delivered via QR codes.
+Mimecast products also have the ability to conduct deep scanning of URLs delivered via QR codes.
 This capability identifies QR codes in the body of an email (which is where over 90% of QR codes that are emailed appear), extracts the URL payload, and performs deep scanning of the URL.
 Malicious content will be blocked, and the message is rejected.

 Learn More